Coaching comes in such wondrous variety, and so do the people who are lucky enough to work in this profession.

-The ICF has taken steps to solidify a code of ethics for credentialed coaches, and the coaching philosophy is a part of this code.
+The International Coaching Federation (ICF) has a code of ethics for credentialed coaches, and the coaching philosophy is a part of this code.
 True coaching involves holding space for a client to allow their personal growth to lead the coaching conversation.
 Coaches are not advisers, but rather active listeners who are not wedded to the outcome of any coaching conversation.

 Becoming well versed in the ICF Code of Ethics will aid coaches in developing the personal standards by which their clients are well served.

 A coach’s stand is a great way for a coach to begin effectively determining their coaching philosophy.
 Through utilizing the commitment portion of the coach’s position, what one stands for clears the way for a well-served client.
 Unconditional positive regard is a big part of this, but a clear philosophy can be fully developed through a deep understanding of core values.